riddopic/WebSphere/README.md

 * `node[:websphere][:appclient][:fixes]`: [String] The fixes attribute is used to indicates whether fixes available in repositories are installed with the product.
 Valid values for `none`, do not install available fixes, `recommended`, installs all available recommended fixes, or `all`, install all available fixes.
 The default value is `all`.

 * `node[:websphere][:appclient][:install_location]`: [String] The installation
   directory for Application Client.
 Default is `/opt/IBM/WebSphere/AppClient`.

 Additionally the namespace `[:websphere][:appclient][:data]` is used at installation time, these key/value pairs correspond to the hash values created in the installation XML file.

-  * `eclipse_location`: [String] The eclipse_location attribute corresponds to
-    the `install_location` attribute and should not be changed.
-The default value is a `install_location`.

-  * `user.import.profile`: [Trueclass, Falseclass] Include data keys for product specific profile properties.
+  * `user.import.profile`: [TrueClass, FalseClass] Include data keys for product specific profile properties.
 Default is `false`.

   * `user.select.64bit.image,com.ibm.websphere.WCT.v85`: [String] The platform